zubroid/heroku-buildpack-image-optims/README.md

 # heroku-buildpack-image-optims
-Heroku buildpack for installing Image manipulating libraries such as [Jpegoptim](https://github.com/tjko/jpeginfo) and [OptiPNG](http://optipng.sourceforge.net/).
+Heroku buildpack for installing Image manipulating libraries such as [Jpegoptim](https://github.com/tjko/jpeginfo) v1.4.4 and [OptiPNG](http://optipng.sourceforge.net/) v0.7.6.

+## Main feature

+The main feature of the buildpack is posibility to change binaries' versions.
+For that you need to only change version in `image-optimizer-buildpack.config` file (with `BUILD_IT=true` flag).

 ## HEROKU SETTINGS